 Treems fell silent, thought about it.

 She soon quipped, mockingly, that if she did, it would sure as hell be better than ‘Gadds’.
-It sounded to her like something bangral sheep had hanging off their rear ends.
+Sounded to her like something bangral sheep had hanging off their rear ends.

 Unsure whether to punch her or laugh; Drinns decided to laugh.
 Soon, they were both laughing.
 Laughter was good.